-A. Population to Be Served, Contractor will:
+A. Population and Area to Be Served

-- 1. Via 5 FTE outreach case managers and 1 FTE outreach program manager/program director, provide services targeted specifically to unsheltered (living outdoors, in vehicles, or other places not meant for human habitation) homeless individuals, households, or unaccompanied youth, who are residents of San Mateo County and are disconnected from mainstream services, homeless services, and other support systems.
+- Via 2 FTE outreach case managers, provide services targeted specifically to unsheltered (living outdoors, in vehicles, or other places not meant for human habitation) homeless individuals, households, or unaccompanied youth, who are residents of Southern San Mateo County and are disconnected from mainstream services, homeless services, and other support systems.
 This includes those with disabilities, little to no income, evictions, criminal convictions, alcohol and/or other substance use, mental and physical health challenges, and other barriers to maintaining housing. - 2.
-Serve both those who are referred by CES as well other unsheltered individuals living in the County encountered by Contractor's outreach staff, in order to target services towards clients who have been unsheltered the longest and are most in need of services. - 3.
+Southern San Mateo County includes East Palo Alto, Redwood City, Menlo Park, and unincorporated areas of the southern region of the County east of Interstate 280. - 3.
+Serve both those who are referred by CES as well other unsheltered individuals living in the County encountered by Contractor's outreach staff, in order to target services towards clients who have been unsheltered the longest and are most in need of services. - 4.
 Program participants will be San Mateo County residents at the time of service.
 Case management and housing plans may include strategies for out-of-county permanent housing solutions.
-However, if a client moves out of County, services under this contract would cease and Contractor shall identify resources and service providers in the area of relocation to transfer services. - 4.
-Services are provided on a San Mateo County-wide basis to ensure that services are available to County residents no matter where in the County they are residing.
+However, if a client moves out of County, services under this contract would cease and Contractor shall identify resources and service providers in the area of relocation to transfer services.